claimvantage/sfdx-jenkins-shared-library/README.md

 * [Share a standard Pipeline across multiple projects with Shared Libraries](https://jenkins.io/blog/2017/10/02/pipeline-templates-with-shared-libraries/)
 * [Extending your Pipeline with Shared Libraries, Global Functions and External Code](https://jenkins.io/blog/2017/06/27/speaker-blog-SAS-jenkins-world/)

-Here is an example `Jenkinsfile` using these building blocks (may have to be on separate lines):
+Here is an example (declarative) `Jenkinsfile` using these building blocks (may have to be on separate lines):

 ```
 pipeline {